 Have a question about clinical rotations, clinical sites, preceptors or clinical affairs in general?
 Feel free to reach out to the Office of Clinical Affairs with an email to: ClinicalAffairsDO@dmu.edu and a member of the Clinical Affairs team will be happy to respond to your inquiry.

-DMU is proud to offer students more than 300 clinical rotation sites, including 36 year-long sites in eight states.
-While the list of options is subject to change, below are the University’s year-long rotation sites as of August 8, 2016.
+DMU is proud to offer students hundreds of clinical rotation sites, as well as the following year-long sites across 7 states.
+While the list of options is subject to change, below are the University’s year-long rotation sites as of January 2018, for the upcoming clinical year.